-Demographics and baseline information will be summarized by lens sequence and overall.
+Demographic information will be summarized by lens sequence and overall.
 Frequencies and percentages will be presented for categorical variables such as sex, age group, race, and ethnicity.
 Number of observations, mean, SD, median, minimum, and maximum will be presented for continuous variables such as age.